 We designed our Sports Coilovers for the Tesla Model 3 RWD to offer a huge range of height adjustability with significantly more travel than stock.
 MPP worked jointly with KW Suspension to develop this suspension system.
 KW is one of the leading aftermarket performance and racing suspension suppliers in the world.
 They are a go-to pick for those that own European sports and luxury cars.

-Aftermarket suspension is something that can make or break the enjoyment of a vehicle.
-Unfortunately for Model 3 owners, the car is very high from the factory and runs into the bump stops over just about any bump – and they are always engaged once a car has been lowered on springs.
-This means that the dampers (also called shock absorbers) must be changed when lowering the car to allow for compliant chassis over bumps, and to avoid damaging the vehicle when driving aggressively – as the bump rubber can only compress so much before effectively becoming a rock.
-Repeated extreme impacts can damage the top mounts and put unnecessary shock through the entire vehicle, and upset the platform when driving at the limit.
+An aftermarket suspension can make or break the enjoyment of a vehicle.
+Unfortunately for Model 3 owners, the car is very high from the factory.
+It runs into the bump stops over just about any bump.
+They are always engaged once a car has been lowered on springs.
+This means that you must change the dampers (also called shock absorbers) when lowering the car to allow for a compliant chassis over bumps.
+This is also necessary to avoid damaging the vehicle when driving aggressively.
+The bump rubber can only compress so much before it becomes effectively solid.
+Repeated extreme impacts cause damage to the top mounts and put unnecessary shock through the entire vehicle.
+It can also upset the platform when driving at the limit.

 RIDE HEIGHT RANGE:

 Factory Ground Clearance (19″ Wheels, Early Production Springs):

 *As Model 3 production evolves we have seen different cars be slightly different heights.
 You can measure the ground clearance of your car if you’re trying to determine exactly how much you can lower your car with our coilovers, but as a guide you could get the car far lower than you should ever run it.
 In our testing we found 110mm front and rear is a very driveable height.
 That is our recommended ride height.